 By choosing healthier options and focusing on superfoods that pack the most nutrients per calorie without the high price tags, you can eat well, even on a tight budget.
-Here are 5 ways to start, courtesy of Tiffany Rios, RD, CDE, a registered dietitian and diabetes educator with Sharp Chula Vista Medical Center.
+Here are 5 ways to start, courtesy of diabetes educator Tiffany Rios, RD, CDE.

 - Start from scratch.